Jscherbe/vite-config-cms-theme/README.md

 This module creates Vite config for developing a CMS theme.
 It uses Vite for building production assets and uses the Vite dev server as an asset server while developing the site locally.

-Currently this is being used for Drupal projects but would probably work for other traditional site/CMS (ie. Wordpress, Hugo SSG).
-Note you need to configure/setup your CMS to work correctly (HMR, dev server) by switching the paths to assets when developing (see CMS Setup below).
+Currently this is being used for Drupal projects and with static site generators (Hugo, Eleventy).
+Will also work in other traditional site/CMS (ie. Wordpress, etc) that need static assets.

+Note for local development you need to configure/setup your CMS to work correctly (HMR, dev server) by switching the paths to assets when developing (see CMS Setup below).
+CSS/JS is served/managed by vite during local development.
+Vite works as an asset server which makes the development experience similar to working on an Vue/React App.

 ## Usage